basf/svelte-spectre/src/www/docs/layouts/cifplayer/+page.md

 # CIFPlayer

-The `CIFPlayer` component allows you to embed the interactive NanoShow CIF viewer from [nanoshow.mpds.io](http://nanoshow.mpds.io/) directly in your Svelte application.
-This is useful for visualizing crystal structures and CIF files in scientific and educational projects.
+The `CIFPlayer` component allows you to embed the interactive [crystal structure viewer](https://nanoshow.mpds.io) directly into your Svelte application.
+This is useful for visualizing CIF, POSCAR, and Optimade formats in scientific and educational projects.

 ## Usage